C. E. Woodruff

-Charles Elmer Woodruff was an American reverend, educator and college football and college baseball coach.
-He served as the head football coach at Alma College in Alma, Michigan in 1896 and Iowa State College of Agriculture and Mechanic Arts—now known as Iowa State University—in Ames, Iowa in 1900.
+Charles Elmer Woodruff (died February 23, 1933) was an American reverend, educator, and college football and college baseball coach.
+He served as the head football coach at Alma College in 1896, the University of Nashville in 1899, and Iowa State College of Agriculture and Mechanic Arts—now known as Iowa State University—in 1900.
 Woodruff was also the head baseball coach at Iowa State in 1901.

-Education
+Early life and education

-Woodruff graduated from the University of Pennsylvania with a Bachelor of Arts in 1886 and was later a divinity student at the University of Chicago.
+Woodruff was born in Lima, Indiana.
+He graduated from the University of Pennsylvania with a Bachelor of Arts in 1886, and was later a divinity student at the University of Chicago.
+Woodruff also graduated from the Crozer Theological Seminary in Chester, Pennsylvania, and was an ordained Baptist minister.

 Coaching career

 Alma

 Woodruff was the head football coach at Alma College in Alma, Michigan for one season, in 1896, compiling a record of 2–0–1.

 Nashville

 In 1899, he served as the head football coach at the University of Nashville.

 Iowa State

 In 1900, Iowa State College hired Woodruff as a "director of physical culture and instructor in Latin."
 Woodruff served as the fifth head coach for the Iowa State football team during the 1900 season.
 His coaching record at Iowa state was 2–5–1.